theironsamurai/scribemacs-prelude/README.md

 # Scribemacs: Emacs 4 Writers

-**Scribemacs** is an Emacs "overlay" that makes default the things a non-fiction prose-writer would find essential and/or nice -- assuming this "avatar" is me :-)
+**Scribemacs** is an Emacs "overlay" that makes default the things a *non-fiction prose-writer* might find essential and/or nice.

-Everything from default word-wrapping and spell check, to a full-screen, "no distractions" mode, to smart auto-complete, to a nicer looking cursor.
+Everything from default word-wrapping and spell check, to a full-screen, "no distractions" mode, to a nicer looking cursor.
 (See below for details.)

 It is *highly* modular.
 Each piece can be toggled ON/OFF with its own key binding -- in the spirit of Emacs.